This is the eighth part of the series of Strategy for UPSC Civil Services Examination by IASToppers. To read previous or subsequent parts, click here.

 Again, it all depends on your choice or selection of books/references, reading speed etc. You should not quantify preparation into number of hours.
 Only quality study matters a lot in the exam.

-Here we like to clear a myth regarding exam preparation that 14 to 18 hours of reading is needed to crack the exam.
-They are totally misguiding numbers.
-Students generally read for these numbers of hours just before the few days of the exam.
-In their whole preparation span, this kind of days are very few in numbers.
-You should not take it granted in all general situations.
+Here we like to clear a myth regarding exam preparation that 14 to 18 hours of reading is a must to crack the exam.
+These are totally misguiding numbers.
+Students generally study for such long hours just before few days of the exam.
+These kind of days are very few in numbers in an aspirant’s preparation span.